mdechiaro/minikube-puppet-infra/README.md

 * Ad hoc certs for easy, secure communication between applications

 ## TODO (in no order)
-* Fix centralized logging to use something modern
 * Add github actions-runner-controller to replace current setup
 * Add topology diagram